Chain of Gold: Part one

-Alastair meanwhile, drops Cordelia to Anna Lightwood's place at her independent apartment in Percy Street.
-Cordelia notices Anna's heartless nature for the first time when Anna chucks away a mundane woman, who she seemingly had a fling with.
-However Cordelia admires Anna and strikes a conversation, where she informs Anna that she wishes to be a hero.
-They are interrupted by Matthew who takes them to meet Malcolm Fade.
-Jesse visits Lucie in her bedroom and informs her that James' life is in danger, as Grace was being followed by the Blackthorn family demon and would probably murder anyone who wasn't a Blackthorn.
-She gathers her weapons and goes to save James.
-Cordelia, Matthew and Anna visit Malcolm and Hypatia Vex, where they inquire about the attacks and if the downworlders might have heard of it.
-Cordelia saves the warlocks' lives when she captures the waitress, Arabella poisoning the drink.
-In return they help her by sending for Ragnor Fell who might be able to help them.
+Jesse visits Lucie in her bedroom and informs her that James is in danger, as Grace was being followed by the Blackthorn family demon and would probably murder anyone who wasn't a Blackthorn.
+She goes to save James.
+Cordelia, Matthew and Anna Lightwood (Christopher's older sister) visit Malcolm Fade and Hypatia Vex, where they inquire about the attacks and if the downworlders might have heard of it.
+Cordelia saves the warlocks' lives, and in return they send for Ragnor Fell who might be able to help Cordelia.

 In a flashback to 1902, Thomas Lightwood had been gone for his travel year and stopped at Paris.
 He had met Alastair Carstairs there, and they had toured the whole city amiably.
 Around that time, Thomas had felt himself warming up to Alastair.

-Back in the night, James meets up with Grace as per her instructions and she asks James to forsake his Shadowhunter blood, run away, and marry her.
+Back in the night, James meets with Grace as per her instructions and she asks James to forsake his Shadowhunter blood, run away, and marry her.
 It’s the only way she can escape her cruel mother.
 James silently considers it but decides there’s no way he can forsake his family, friends, or parabatai.
 Grace is angry at his declaration, but she’s cut short when demons attack them.
 Lucie, Christopher, Matthew, Thomas, Cordelia and Alastair come to their aid.
 The strongest demon recognizes James and asks why James is fighting against the creatures who worship his own grandfather.
 The demon calls Tessa’s demon father a prince of hell, which is a fallen angel as powerful as Raziel.
 James is shocked at the revelation.
 He lets the remaining demons go in the name of his grandfather as long as they go back to their own dimension.
 They will do so as long as no one present tells any other Shadowhunters about what transpired at the waterfront.
 After they’re gone, Tatiana pulls up in her carriage searching for Grace.
 James begs Grace to come to the Institute with him.
 His father will grant her safe haven.
-Tatiana promises to produce evidence that Grace practices black magic and conjures demons — claims that would ruin her life and reputation — if she doesn’t come home with her.
+Tatiana promises to produce evidence to ruin Grace's reputation if she doesn’t come home with her.